Excel HYPERLINK Function

 Notes

-- To select a cell that contains HYPERLINK without jumping to the destination, use arrow keys to select the cell.
-Alternatively, click on the cell and hold the mouse button down until the cursor changes.
+• To select a cell that contains HYPERLINK without following the link, use arrow keys or right-click the cell.